Bareflank/hypervisor/bfcrt/README.md

 ## Description

-Modern compilers provide C runtime libraries designed to aid the compiler in performing certain tasks (for GCC, this is the ctrstuff.c in libgcc).
+Modern compilers provide C runtime libraries designed to aid the compiler in performing certain tasks (for GCC, this is the crtstuff.c in libgcc).
 Three different functions that most of these libraries perform:
-- Global Construction (executing functions defined in the ".ctors" section)
+- Global Construction (executing functions defined in the ".ctors" and ".init_array" section)
-- Global Destruction (executing functions defined in the ".dtors" section)
+- Global Destruction (executing functions defined in the ".dtors" and ".fini_array" section)
 - Register Exception Framework Section (".eh_frame" section)

 Although it is possible for the ELF loader to do these tasks for an executable,